e-vinci/web3-2025/src/data/post/course-lessons/lesson-4-advanced-state.md

   ```bash
   git clone https://github.com/edwinhern/express-typescript.git backend
   ```
   This boilerplate provides a structured starting point (TypeScript, project architecture, testing, etc.).
-Navigate into `backend/` and run `npm install` (or `pnpm install` as the repo suggests) to install dependencies.
+Navigate into `backend/` and run `npm install` to install dependencies.
 - **Review Structure**: Open the project and briefly examine the structure.
+You’ll see an organized layout under `src/`:
+  - an `api` folder where we will write features (with subfolders for like `user`, and `healthcheck`)
+  - an `api-docs` folder for serving the documentation of our API.
+We will not spend time maintaining the documentation of our API in the scope of this course, but the template is ready for it.
-You’ll see an organized layout under `src/api` (with subfolders for features like `user`), middleware setup (Helmet, CORS, etc.), and other conveniences (logging, environment validation with Zod, etc.).
-Take note of how routes and controllers are defined (e.g., `src/api/user/userRouter.ts` and related files) – we will follow this pattern for our new features.
+  - a `common` folder for middleware setup and other conveniences (logging, environment validation with Zod, etc.).

+  Take note of the different files under the `user` feature: Router, Model, Controller, Service, Repository – we will follow this pattern for our new features.
+Notice as well that each feature has its own automated tests in a `__tests__` directory.
+These are based on the tool [vitest](https://vitest.dev/), in the scope of this course we will not write tests, but if we did, each feature folder would have their own. tests.

 - **Environment Setup**: Copy the provided `.env.template` to a new `.env` file in the backend folder.
 Fill in any required env vars.
-At minimum, ensure you have a `PORT` defined (if not provided) and set `NODE_ENV` to `"development"` for now.
-We will add a database connection URL here once we create one.
+Set your `PORT` to `3000` and `CORS_ORIGIN` to `http://localhost:5173` (the url of your frontend) .
+We will add a database connection URL here later.
+-
 - **Run the Template**: Try running the server in dev mode to ensure everything is working:
   ```bash
   npm run start:dev
   ```
-  You should see the template app start (it includes a health check endpoint at `/api/healthCheck`).
-If it fails, check that you installed all dependencies and set up the env file.
+  You can ignore the error about IPV6.

+  You should see the backend app start, validates that you can hit `http://localhost:3000/health-check` in your browser or your REST client.
+You can see in your dev console that this template has a lot of security already configured, mostly via the library [helmet](https://helmetjs.github.io/)

 - **Add Prisma to the Project**: Stop the server.
 We will now integrate Prisma into this template.
   - Install Prisma as a development dependency and initialize it:
     ```bash
     npm install prisma --save-dev
     npx prisma init
     ```
-    This creates a `prisma/` directory with a `schema.prisma` file and a `.env` entry for `DATABASE_URL`.
-Update the `.env` file’s `DATABASE_URL` to point to your development database.
-For example, you can use a local SQLite file for simplicity or a PostgreSQL URL if you set one up in Lesson 2.
-(For SQLite, use `file:dev.db`).
+    This creates a `prisma/` directory with a `schema.prisma` file and adds a `DATABASE_URL` entry in your `.env file`.
-  - If you don’t have a database from before: you can quickly use SQLite by setting `DATABASE_URL="file:./dev.db"` in the env and ensuring `provider = "sqlite"` in `schema.prisma`.
-Otherwise, use the Postgres connection string from your Render or local DB (e.g., `postgresql://user:password@host/dbname`).
+    The default value will allow you to work with a local Postgres server that you can run with the command `npx prisma dev`.
+    You can keep that value (and start the server) while you developer, or use the value from Lesson 2 and work directly on your hosted database.

+  - We recommend that you use a local database in development and only connect the cloud hosted when you are debugging production issues.
+In real life, the production database will never be accessible from your own machine and using the production database during development will break the production app and drive your teammates crazy.
+Keep in mind that even if you are currently a solo developer working on an app without users, this is not the case in real life.
+Use `npx prisma dev` in development or any other way of hosting a local db.

 - **Verify DB Connection**: Run the command:
   ```bash
   npx prisma db pull
   ```
   This will check the connection and pull any existing schema (if your DB is new/empty, it will succeed with no models).
 If you get an error, double-check your `DATABASE_URL` and that the database exists/reachable.

 - **Prepare Dev Database**: If using a fresh database with no tables, that’s fine – we’ll create tables via Prisma soon.
 If you had existing tables from previous exercises, consider starting with a clean slate for this lesson (you can always reseed data).
-- **Plan for Seeding Data**: We want some initial data to work with.
-Plan to create a **seed script** using Prisma or use Prisma’s built-in seeding capabilities.
-We will seed 2–3 users, a few expenses, and a few transfers for testing.

-Create a script `prisma/seed.ts` (or a standalone TypeScript file) where you instantiate a PrismaClient and create initial records with `prisma.user.createMany`, `prisma.expense.createMany`, etc. You can then run `npx prisma db seed` (after configuring the seed path in `package.json` or `schema.prisma`).

 ---